Frequently Asked Questions

 Will I still be enrolled in another College while I am in The Honors College?

 Yes.
 All Honors students pursue their majors in another College while they are enrolled in The Honors College.
 Honors students who are, for example, in the College of Business or in the College of Nursing must stay on track with the Honors Core requirements, and they are also encouraged to take Honors versions, respectively, of their Business and Nursing classes (and other general education courses).
 The Honors Advisor helps each student to plan accordingly; these meetings are brief and are key to staying on track!

 Will I have to take extra classes to graduate from The Honors College?

 No. Honors students are not required to take any extra classes in order to graduate from The Honors College.
 Honors classes satisfy degree requirements no matter what one’s major may be.
 Honors students graduate with the same number of credits as non-Honors students.

 Will I have to pay any extra money to join The Honors College?

 No. Honors students are not required to more in tuition or fees to be members of The Honors College.
 They must, however, meet the Honors requirements.

 Will my AP/CAPP credits be honored at The Honors College?

 Yes.
 If you have AP or CAPP credits, we will honor those credits and we will factor them into your Honors requirements.
 You will not be required to retake those classes simply because they were not Honors versions of those classes.
 In fact, Honors students who have earned many AP or CAPP credits are often able to graduate in less than four years.

 If I join The Honors College, can I withdraw from it without penalty?

 Yes.
 You can leave The Honors College at any time, and it will not significantly affect your time to graduation.
-But it is not likely that you will do so, for it is rare for a student to leave The Honors College.
+But it is not likely that you will do so, for it is rare for a student to decide to leave The Honors College.

 What makes The Honors College education unique?